TpRedNinja/Route-Tracker/Stuff to add.md

 - [ ] 3. exporting current progress to TSV/CSV for sharing
     - *3.1 through 3.3 below are all prerequisites for 3 (exporting).*
-    - [ ] 3.1 multiple type filtering
-        - *how it will work*
-            - each type should be like a checklist item thing
-            - ie when u click on it a check mark appears
-            - if all types has a check mark then all the other types also get check marks
-            - but if u uncheck one of the types then the all checked gets the checkmark removed but all other types still have their check marks
-            - when the route isnt loaded all types option should have a check
     - [ ] 3.2 search history dropdown *(remember recent searches)*
         - *how it maybe would work whatever is doable is fine*
             - meant for searching for a entry